Pacific Southwest, Region 9: Superfund

 The Lahontan Regional Water Quality Control Board (RWQCB) issued a Notice of Violation letter to the AF for dieldrin pesticide contamination in groundwater.
 AF is only monitoring the pesticides in groundwater as the levels are very low, but the plume has not been fully defined because of funding constraints.
 AF would not consider EPA's request for an evaluation of the contamination extent in soil because they do not consider there has been a CERCLA release to the environment since past general practices mandated the routine application of pesticides for termite control.
-AF submitted a revised CAP document to address dieldrin in 2015, and it is currently under RWQCB review.
+AF submitted a revised CAP document to address dieldrin in 2015, and it was approved by RWQCB in 2016.

 The EPA, State, and AF signed the Federal Facilities Agreement in October 1990 for cleaning up the base.
 The base is participating in the Installation Restoration Program, a specially funded program established by the DOD in 1978 to identify, investigate, and control the migration of hazardous contaminants at various DOD facilities.

 Cleanup Results to Date

 Cleanup Progress: The existing OU1 PAT remedy cannot achieve the ROD objectives as planned and Air Force plans to submit a ROD amendment for remedy modification.
 AF installed 10 additional wells in 2009 to help address data gaps as part of the ROD amendment effort and 3 additional wells in 2015.
-The ongoing SVE or enhanced SVE systems is effectively reducing the VOC levels at various soil sites.
+The ongoing SVE or enhanced SVE system is effectively reducing the VOC levels at various soil sites.

 Restoration/Reuse Progress: The AF could not transfer remaining base property in FY08 as planned, but will continue to push for early transfer after resolving the state land use covenant issues with City of Victorville and state water board.
 Most of the base property is in active reuse either as leased or transferred property.
 Victorville acts as the local reuse agency (LRA) for property leases from the AF until they can be transferred by deed to new owners.
 Victorville's plans for development of a rail yard facility is postponed indefinitely from an uncertain economy.
 EPA chairs reuse meetings to identify potential mitigation measures for reuse that impacts the infrastructure of treatment systems and landfill caps in place.